matthieuschulz/Real-Time-Chat-Application/README.md

  # Setup
 Clone this repository
 Run npm install to install all the dependencies
- Set the client endpoint to localhost:5000 in client/src/components/Chat/Chat.js
+Set the client endpoint to localhost:5000 in client/src/components/Chat/Chat.js Run npm i && npm startfor both client and server side to start the development server Then, you will be able to view the application at localhost:3000.